My Life Story: Chapter 5

 As I’ve heard it put by some, it led to a kind of homelessness.

 There were other factors at play too, all playing an equal role in my feeling lost at this particular moment of my life.
 I’ll speak more about these things later, but 10 years of pursuing a career in music had come to an abrupt end.
-The catalyist for that shift- my investment in the youth ministry at much church- had culminated in a quiet, unspoken rejection.
-Both brothers had now moved out of my parents home, leaving me unable to clarify what that space now was and how I fit into it.
+A part catalyist for that shift- my investment in the youth ministry at my church- had culminated in a quiet, unspoken rejection by the powers that be.
+Both brothers had now moved out of my parents home, leaving me unable to clarify where my own home was.
 I had lost my dog Ginger, my best friend.
 One of the pastors at my church who had been a vital mentor through the choas of these moments in my life had become a casualty of the exodus.

 I no longer recognized the world that I had been formed within.
 I no longer knew who I was.